Bukit View Secondary School: Achievements

 In 1989, the school won Best Award and prize money of $3,000 in the 1989 National Mural Competition, an event held in conjunction with the Community Week '89 themed at social cohesion and racial harmony.

 A micromouse entry from Bukit View Secondary School, along with entries from Catholic Junior College and St. Joseph's Institution, was named overall winners for their shortest timings and intelligent maze-escaping strategies, in the fourth Singapore Inter-school Micromouse Competition held at Ngee Ann Polytechnic on 9 April 1994.

 BVSS also made it as one of the ten finalists in the 2nd National Schools Newspaper Competition organised by The Straits Times.
 The school's team also came in 2nd place in the Gears Of War (GOW) tournament at the Interschool eGaming Challenge organized and held at Funan DigitaLife Mall in March 2007.

 The school's principal, Vasuthevan K. Ramamurthy, was awarded the Public Administration Medal (Bronze) at the National Day Awards in 2016.

 Young Designers' Award

 BVSS culture encourages art and design with its students.
-This culture resulted with a total of 19 awards with their innovate designs, in the 12 years' of Young Designers Award.
-In years 1997 - 2000 alone, the school has produced seven winners consecutively in the competition.
+This culture resulted in a total of 19 awards for their innovate designs, in the 12 years' of the Young Designers Award.
+In the years 1997 - 2000 alone, the school produced seven winners consecutively in the competition.